2025 IEEE SPS Seasonal School on Synthetic Aperture Imaging for Radar, Sonar, and Optics

 This subsequently led to the establishment of the first standards committee of SPS in the form of the IEEE Synthetic Aperture Standards Committee (SASC) in 2021: https://sagroups.ieee.org/sps-sasc/

 The SA-TWG itself has spanned into a large community drawing researchers from at least six different TCs: Applied Signal Processing Systems TC, Bio Imaging and Signal Processing TC, Computational Imaging TC, Sensor Array and Multichannel TC, Signal Processing for Communications and Networking TC, Signal Processing Theory and Methods TC.
 A crucial aspect of these efforts is to train a future workforce and researchers who are well-equipped with the contemporary knowledge of SA technologies and challenges.
-In this context, this summer school, the first of its kind, aims to bring together leaders from across the globe to disseminate learning on various SA topics – SAR, ISAR, sonar, ISAC, and optics – to students.
+In this context, this seasonal school, the first of its kind, aims to bring together leaders from across the globe to disseminate learning on various SA topics – SAR, ISAR, sonar, ISAC, and optics – to students.
 The seasonal school is organized by various members of the SA-TWG.

 Venue: Indraprastha Institute of Information Technology New Delhi, Okhla Phase III, New Delhi 110020, India